yutannihilation/adbc-efgh/README.md

 ## Okay, I know [ADBC].
 But, what does "efgh" stand for?

 No idea.
-The last "h" is probably for "HTTP/3"?
-I'm still searching for cool words for "e", "f", and "g"!
+I'm still searching for cool words for these alphabets!

 [ADBC]: https://arrow.apache.org/adbc/current/index.html